 - What sort of response are you looking for?

 Use your answers to draw up a creative brief that will inform all your decisions about the mailshot from now on.

 What to include in a mailshot

-Coupons are especially effective.
-Make sure you include any conditions for redemption, the starting and closing date for your offer, a barcode and your full name and address.
+Vouchers are especially effective.
+Make sure you include any conditions for redemption, the closing date for your offer, and your full name and address.
 Your coupon must meet the Code of Sales Promotion Practice.

 bakergoodchild offers expert printing, fulfilment, data cleansing, postage and delivery services - at rates that may surprise you.